-With so much to see and do in the terminal it's important that you remember to get to your departure gate on time.
+With so much to see and do in the Terminal it's important that you remember to get to your Departure Gate on time.

-Information screens show exactly when and where in the terminal your flight will depart from.
-You can also check the Heathrow app to get this information (see the flight information section in this guide).
+Information to help you find exactly when and where in the terminal your flight will depart from can be found on the information screens or by checking the Heathrow app.